 - To qualify for coverage you will have to be certified that you are unable to independently perform two of the six “activities of daily living”: eating, toileting, bathing, transferring, dressing and continence.
 There can be other ways to qualify based on severe cognitive impairment.

 The marketplace for long-term care insurance has shrunk considerably since its invention.
 It is generally understood that carriers came out aggressively early on with assumptions that turned out to be actuarially wrong.
-Carriers were absorbing far more costs than they were willing to sustain.
+Carriers were absorbing far more costs than they were willing or able to sustain.
 Most of the carriers increased premiums (and continue to do so), while many others locked their book of business and no longer write long-term care insurance.
 There are still carriers in this space, however the prices have risen and their underwriting has become much tighter.

 Insurance has evolved over the years.
 The most basic form of coverage is Traditional Long-Term Care Insurance.
 Like homeowners insurance, you set your coverage limits, and every year you pay a premium.
 Every year you hope to stay well, and thus the premium is wasted.
 Every year you get a renewal and it could cost more.
 The benefits are that, on a relative basis, the initial costs are lower for a pure long-term care benefit.
-The drawbacks are that it is a non-guaranteed premium and if you don’t need care, you do not get a return on your dollars.
+The drawbacks are that it is a non-guaranteed premium and if you don’t need care, you generally do not receive a return of your dollars.
 Additional carriers have entered the market to tackle these drawbacks, but as with anything there is no free lunch here; solving problems comes at a price.

 Lastly, it is important to know the major players in this space given how frequently it changes.
 The major carriers in the traditional long-term care space are Genworth, Mutual of Omaha, National Guardian, State Farm, Mass Mutual, NorthWestern Mutual and TransAmerica.
 The life insurance hybrid benefits are available from Lincoln, NY Life, State Life, Nationwide, Pacific Life, Forethought and Minnesota Life.
 The major player in annuity hybrid is from State Life.
 This is not a comprehensive list, but should give you a flavor for the carriers.